Fire at Witney - advice for residents UPDATE 20 JUNE

-We are liaising with T&B Motors, the fire service, police and Oxfordshire County Council and have provided temporary accommodation and / or support to those evacuated as a result of the fire.
+We are liaising with T&B Motors, the Health and Safety Executive, the Environment Agency, Public Health England and Oxfordshire County Council and have provided temporary accommodation and / or support to those evacuated as a result of the fire.
 We have also arranged for a specialist company to clean the outside areas.
 However, any smoke damage or cleaning inside properties should be dealt with by householders – please see ‘cleaning your property and insurance claims’ below.

 Following the fire at T and B Motors, West End, Witney on Wednesday (13 June), specialist contractors are continuing to work in and around the site as the building contained asbestos cement roof tiles.